craigyjp/Roland-A110-style-MIDI-note-display/README.md

 # Roland-A110-style-MIDI-note-display
 A MIDI note analyzer in the style of the Roland A110 Midi device, accepts USB Host, USB MIDI and MIDI DIN inputs and displays the notes.

+Displays notes from 0-120

-Using a Teensy 3.6 and 8x 0.96" SPI SSD136 displays to make one long display.
+Using a Teensy 3.6 and 10x 0.96" SPI SSD136 displays to make one long display.

 LED display for channel and program change information